 Compensation and Benefits Policy

-The purpose of this policy is to set guidelines for determining fair compensation for paid staff at the Foundation.
-The Juneau Community foundation reviews comparability data for similar organizations and positions to assist with determining base salary, salary ranges, yearly increases, and benefits.
+The purpose of this policy is to set guidelines for determining fair compensation for paid staff at the Juneau Community Foundation.
+The Foundation reviews comparability data for similar organizations and positions to assist with determining base salary, salary ranges, yearly increases, and benefits.
 The compensation package for all employees will be determined based on the principles set forth in this policy.

 Objective:

-The Juneau Community Foundation’s compensation policy is to create compensation packages for the executive director and staff that:
+The Foundation’s compensation policy is to create compensation packages for the executive director and staff that:

 Retain and attract high performing, qualified, experienced employees;

-Ensure, if possible, that compensation packages remain competitive with local market conditions and with similar positions at comparable community foundations and non profits;
+Ensure, if possible, that compensation packages remain competitive with local market conditions and with similar positions at comparable organizations;

-Expend Foundation funds responsibly.
+Expends Foundation funds responsibly.

 Salary and wages:

-The Foundation maintains a policy of providing fair and reasonable compensation based upon the responsibilities of the position; knowledge, skills, abilities, performance and tenure of the employee; and salaries for similar positions at comparable organizations, and overall contribution to the Community Foundation.
+The Foundation maintains a policy of providing fair and reasonable compensation based upon the responsibilities of the position; knowledge, skills, abilities, performance and tenure of the employee; and overall contribution to the Foundation.

 The Board approves the total budget for salaries and benefits for all employees during the annual budgeting process.
 Benchmarking by the Finance Committee, with input from the Executive Director, may be used to determine a range of compensation, against similar positions at comparable organizations using relevant materials that provide reviews of nonprofit salary and benefits.
 Compensation for all Foundation personnel will be included in the Foundation operating budget.

 The Board of Directors determines the salary and benefits of the Executive Director after the annual performance review.
-The Board should consider salary tables for community foundations and other nonprofits of similar size.
+The Board should consider salary tables for comparable organizations as part of its compensation determination. .

+Other nonprofit charitable organizations and foundations in the Pacific Northwest are considered as comparable for purposes of this policy.
+The Board president may engage a consultant or compensation expert for input on compensation at comparable organizations.
+Important factors for comparability are the responsibilities of the executive director and the staff size at such organizations, while the assets and total budget are of less significance.

 Level of pay for other staff is at the sole discretion of the Executive Director, based on annual performance reviews, consideration of any change in duties, overall performance, and salaries for similar jobs.